dhutapratama/docs/console-tests.md

 <a name="input-output-expectations"></a>
 ## Input / Output Expectations

-Laravel allows you to easily "mock" user input for your console commands using the `expectsQuestion` method.
+Lets allows you to easily "mock" user input for your console commands using the `expectsQuestion` method.
 In addition, you may specify the exit code and text that you expect to be output by the console command using the `assertExitCode` and `expectsOutput` methods.
 For example, consider the following console command:

     Artisan::command('question', function () {
         $name = $this->ask('What is your name?');